cct663/ctaff_website/_pages/teaching.md

 #### Spring Field Ornithology: BIO1250

-In Spring 2016 I taught Spring Field Ornithology for a group of 12 Cornell University undergraduate and graduate students.
+I taught Spring Field Ornithology for a group of 12 Cornell University undergraduate and graduate students.
 This course was designed to build off of the publicly offered Spring Field Ornithology Class that was offered by Steve Kress at the Lab of Ornithology every Spring for many years.
 The public course focuses largely on bird identification with guest lectures and video presentations related to ornithology.
 My students attended some of those lectures and also participated in a one credit weekly seminar that was largely focused on reading, discussing, and evaluating scientific journal articles related to current topics in ornithology.
 The class was designed as an entry into studying ornithology for non-majors and attracted students with a wide range of backgrounds.

 <hr style="border:2px solid gray">